Siddhartha1986/LIDAR-Project-Depth-Measurement/README.md

 # LIDAR Project for Depth Measurement
+**Developed for Wizense LTD**

-This project involves using LiDAR data to measure and calculate the depth of a ditch.
+This project was developed for Wizense LTD to measure and calculate the depth of ditches using LiDAR data.

 It consists of two main components:

 1. **LiDAR Data Parsing and Calculation**: This part of the project is responsible for capturing LiDAR data, performing calculations, and transmitting the processed data to the server.
 2. **Server-Side Processing**: The server receives LiDAR data, processes it further, and plots the profile of the ditch.